novak-99/ex/docs/source/Benchmarks/Complex.rst

 Each benchmark performs the operation :code:`N = 1e+9` times while compound assigning to and printing a dummy variable to ensure volatility.
 Each benchmark is an average of 3 runs.

+Runs for which cpplex's speed gains over C++ are bolded.

 .. list-table::
    :widths: 25 25 25
    :header-rows: 1